Freemasons Subvert Wales' Democracy

 absence of concrete proof it is a malign force in society, it is hard

 to justify the Assembly's rules.
 LINK

 But rather than drop the requirement to confess to

-being a Freemason, Assembly Members will today vote of proposals
+being a Freemason, Assembly Members will today vote of proposals to

-such as the Rotary Club and Cardiff
+as the Rotary Club and Cardiff & County Club.
+The logic is

-society was the victim of discrimination.
+was the victim of discrimination.
 [Ed.~

 Discrimination begins with and endures through Freemasonry]

 An Assembly that was truly fastidious about ensuring